A Few Characteristics of Burke, VT

 Burke, VT is located in the northern portion of Caledonia County with Route 5 looping through the southwestern corner of the town.
 West Burke is located where Route 5a breaks off northwest from Route 5.
 West Burke Municipal Forest lies adjacent to the village of West Burke.
 Route 114 runs approximately north-south through the eastern third of the town and the Portland Pipe Line runs though the northern part of the town, marking about a quarter of the town to the north with its southeasterly to northwesterly course.

 Burke Mountain Ski Resort

-Note: This series is available courtesy of the Center For Rural Studies, a nonprofit, fee-for-service research organization which addresses social, economic, and resource-based problems of rural people and communities.
-We would like to thank them for the use of this information and would like to refer you to email@example.com for additional info or comments.
+Note: A portion of this article was available courtesy of the Center For Rural Studies, a nonprofit, fee-for-service research organization which addresses social, economic, and resource-based problems of rural people and communities.
+We would like to thank them for the use of this information and would like to refer you to [email protected] for additional info or comments.

 Thank you for reading this post, don't forget to subscribe to our email list for the latest news!